ibm-cloud-docs/assistant/logs-overview.md

     ![Shows the two coverage metrics for volume and trend](images/coverage-metric.png)

     The coverage metric requires that your dialog contain an *Anything else* node.
 For more information, see [Ending the conversation gracefully](/docs/assistant?topic=assistant-dialog-start#dialog-start-anything-else).

-    If your coverage rate is low, consider using intent recommendations to help you fill in the gaps in your coverage.
-For more information, see [Getting help with intents](/docs/assistant?topic=assistant-intent-recommendations).

     The containment and coverage metrics are available to Plus or Enterprise plan users.
     {: note}